 In his late teens, Malcolm left home and supported himself for several years through robbery, drug-dealing, gambling, prostitution and extortion.
 When conscription during World War II threatened to interrupt his criminal career, he reported to the Army induction center in a flamboyant Zoot suit and declared, “Daddy-O, I want to get sent down South.
 Organize them nigger soldiers, you dig?
 Steal us some guns and kill us [some] crackers.”
 The draft board classified him as “mentally unqualified for military service.”

 By 1946, Malcolm had landed in the state penitentiary, facing eight to ten years for larceny and burglary.
 Noting his vocal disdain for religion, his fellow prisoners nicknamed him “Satan,” but after a couple of years in the joint, he reversed course, cleaned up his act and joined the Nation of Islam, a sect that advocated racial separatism, moral discipline and self-reliance.
-He particularly appreciated the Black Muslim teaching that whites were a species of subhuman devils bred by Yacub, an ancient mad scientist.
+Black Muslims believed whites were a species of subhuman devils bred by Yacub, an ancient mad scientist.
 Accordingly, Malcolm dropped his birth surname, “which some blue-eyed devil named Little had imposed upon my paternal forebears,” and became Malcolm X — using a variable to represent the African name slavery had stolen from his ancestors.

 Upon release from prison in 1952, Malcolm became a minister and rose meteorically through the ranks of the Nation of Islam.
 He energized the sect, established several temples and attracted thousands of converts.